nullivex/ah-wiki/core/Initializers.md

 }
 ```

-You can generate a file of this type with `actionHero generateInitializer`
+You can generate a file of this type with `actionHero generateInitializer --name=initStuff`

 ## _start